gparatore123/nightmare/modules/06-ROP/unit_07.md

 # Return Oriented Programming: Function Chaining Gadgets

-Return Oriented Programming or (ROP) is the process of using small sequences of code (or gadgets) that are embedded in other code.
+Return Oriented Programming (ROP) is the process of using small sequences of code (or gadgets) that are embedded in other code.
 The "return" portion of the code comes from the fact that these small pieces of code, or gadgets, all end with a return statement.
-The concept is that while there may be protections in places to stop you from loading shell code, we can leverage the code already within our target program.
+The concept is that while there may be protections in place to stop you from loading shell code, we can leverage the code already within our target program.

-As an additional benefit for ROP, similar to the benefit from return-2-libc, is that there a ROP chain is functional even when the stack memory is labeled non-executable and there is memory address randomization.
+An additional benefit for ROP, similar to the benefit from return-2-libc, is that a ROP chain is functional even when the stack memory is labeled non-executable and there is memory address randomization.
 The reason is that we are only going to use already existing code to build an exploit, namely code that is in the .text segment, so it is already labeled executable.
 Moreover, the .text segment isn't randomized with ASLR, so it will *always* be consistently in the same place.
-This means this style of attack is really powerful and really consistent.
+This means this style of attack is really powerful and consistent.

-Below, we follow an example using of ROP where we use it to properly chain function calls together, but we will also look at an example where the ROP itself, without calling any other function, is capable of launching a shell.
-Also note, that ll the code we are working with in this lesson are compiled *without* executable stacks, so we can't easily load shell code [1].
+Below, we follow an example using ROP to properly chain function calls together, but we will also look at an example where the ROP itself, without calling any other function, is capable of launching a shell.
+Also note, that all the code in this lesson is compiled *without* executable stacks, so we can't easily load shell code [1].

 ## Overwriting the return address with function calls